-The vision quest at Southwestern College is the post profound peak experience I’ve encountered– there’s just nothing else like it out there.
+The wilderness fast at Southwestern College is the most profound peak experience I’ve encountered– there’s just nothing else like it out there.

-If you’ve ever listened to a native medicine person or shaman, talk about destiny and truly being connected to the universe, the vision quest is that unique rite of passage into universal consciousness.
-If you’ve been intrigued by Ram Das when he talks about truly knowing thyself, finding cosmic oneness, and “Being Here Now” or wanted to really try to live what Eckert Tolle talks about in “The Power of Now”, and want this type of experience in your life then the vision quest is your ticket.
+If you’ve ever listened to a native medicine person or shaman talk about destiny and truly being connected to the universe, the wilderness fast is that unique rite of passage into universal consciousness.
+If you’ve been intrigued by Ram Dass when he talks about truly knowing thyself, finding cosmic oneness, and “Being Here Now” or wanted to really try to live what Eckhart Tolle talks about in “The Power of Now,” and want this type of experience in your life, then the wilderness fast is your ticket.

 How and why (I’ll get to where soon) and when else in your life will you spend 4 days and nights alone with no food, phone, computer, people, or any other distractions, delving deep into yourself exploring what you’re made out of and what your capable of in life?
 I never found any other time in my life that I’ve experienced such clarity of mind and could truly feel destiny calling to me, showing me my life path.

-The Vision Quest is held twice a year, once in March at Death Valley National Park in California, and the other is held at Canyon De Chelly National Monument located in the Navajo Nation in Arizona during September.
+The wilderness fast is held twice a year, once in March at Death Valley National Park in California, and the other is held at Canyon de Chelly National Monument located in the Navajo Nation in Arizona during September.
 I chose Death Valley National Park and despite the name, Death Valley was in full blossom covered in wildflowers–even the cactus had brilliant bright blossoming flowers on them.
 Not to mention the weather there (in March) was excellent.

-Many people car pool to the location, or fly in to the closest airport, and meet close to the destination to caravan to the base campsite that is chosen and explored beforehand by the vision quest leader Dr. Carol Parker.
+Many people car pool to the location, or fly in to the closest airport, and meet close to the destination to caravan to the base campsite that is chosen and explored beforehand by the wilderness fast leader Dr. Carol Parker.
 There are several trained people including Dr. Parker who hold three days of base camp (before the 4 solo days of fasting alone) and help prepare you for the quest.
-During this time you develop a deeper understanding of the purpose of the vision quest in addition to exploring your personal intention that you wish to be the mantra (so to say) of your quests purpose.
-For example my intention was “By healing my ancestors’ lineage, I now cultivate unconditional love to spread through the world around me as a healer”.
+During this time you develop a deeper understanding of the purpose of the wilderness fast in addition to exploring your personal intention that you wish to be the mantra (so to say) of your fast’s purpose.
+For example my intention was “By healing my ancestors’ lineage, I now cultivate unconditional love to spread through the world around me as a healer.”

-Of course everyone who I did the vision quest with had very different intentions, came from different walks of life, and ranged in age from early 20’s to 60’s.
+Of course everyone with whom I did the wilderness fast had very different intentions, came from different walks of life, and ranged in age from early 20’s to 60’s.

-During the three days of base camp I became emotionally, spiritually, mentally, and psychically prepared for what I was about to embark on.
-Dr. Parker holds meetings as well as ceremonies during the base camp time that will fully prepare you for the vision quest, and she is very very good at what she does!
-During this time you also hike around the area to familiarize yourself with the surrounding wilderness and seek a solo fasting site where you will carry out your vision quest alone.
+During the three days of base camp I became emotionally, spiritually, mentally, and physically prepared for what I was about to embark on.
+Dr. Parker holds meetings as well as ceremonies during the base camp time that will fully prepare you for the wilderness fast, and she is very very good at what she does!
+During this time you also hike around the area to familiarize yourself with the surrounding wilderness and seek a solo fasting site where you will carry out your wilderness fast alone.

 I meditated, prayed, laughed, and sang while sitting on boulders on top a mountain ridge overlooking a vast majestic desert landscape.
 I learned that I would never be alone, for even flies and grasshoppers came to visit me and were filled with the love that is life’s will.
 Lizards came to sit by me in my meditation and one lizard even began to lick my hand while sitting next to me.
 After about 3 days and nights alone you can really get “out there”–well at least I did.
 I told bugs and lizards that I loved them, and sang songs on a mountain ridge while flapping my arms like a bird totally sky-clad.
 I felt liberated and realized there was nothing holding me back, limiting me, or suppressing me.
 I was free and I had the strength, trust, and support in myself as well as from the universe to truly and freely be me.
 Only the first day and night was difficult to find the right mindset and quiet my mind, plus there was the fear of the unknown element that I had to get past.
 Yet once I got past my fears and vulnerability, focused my mind on my intention, and filled myself with gratitude to have the opportunity to have this rite of passage in my life, the universe opened up to me.

 I must admit that coming back to society was challenging for about 2 weeks for me.
 I missed the peaceful tranquility in nature and the magical time I spent with myself out in nature.
-However it was time to integrate my intention into my life and into society.
-I feel that anyone who has an interest, or a calling to doing a vision quest should go heed the call and carry out this epic voyage of the mind, heart, body, sprit and soul.
-The vision quest teaches one how to “Be Here Now” as well as “The Power Of Now”.
-The vision quest is that ancient rite of passage that ushers in oneness through consciousness and a deep healing connection to the world around us.
+However, it was time to integrate my intention into my life and into society.
+I feel that anyone who has an interest, or a calling to doing a wilderness fast should go heed the call and carry out this epic voyage of the mind, heart, body, spirit and soul.
+The wilderness fast teaches one how to “Be Here Now” as well as “The Power Of Now.”
+The wilderness fast is that ancient rite of passage that ushers in oneness through consciousness and a deep healing connection to the world around us.